chaldea-center/chaldea-docs/docs/guide/donation.md

 - Help [Translation](./translation.md)
 - Donation

+This project is open-source, always FREE and no-AD.
+However, a certain amount of funds are still needed to maintain the expenses of servers, CDN and domain names.
+Currently all are paid by developer except some donations.

-Donation is also welcomed, please leave a message to let me know that's donated for Chaldea.
+> Donation is welcomed, please leave a message to let me know that's donated for Chaldea.

 ## Project Financial Report